 Posts involving limited contact with children/adults

 Standard Disclosures can only be obtained from the DBS (Disclosure and Barring Service) via the GVB (Guernsey Vetting Bureau).

-A list of all unspent and spent convictions and cautions held on the Police National Computer.
+All reportable convictions and/or cautions that are not deemed as "Filtered" under the current DBS guidelines, for further information please see the DBS Filtering Guide attached.
+Where applicable checks against the applicant's name will also be made against the Child and/or Adult Barred Lists.
 There may also be included any non-conviction data held by the Police (this includes all British Police forces) that may be relevant to the type of employment.
 This is carefully considered before disclosure and is signed off by a senior Police Officer.

 The post must be eligible under DBS (Disclosure and Barring Service) rules in order for to request this type of disclosure.
-No disclosure will be made without your consent or where it is felt that such a disclosure is inappropriate.
+No disclosure will be made without the applicant's consent or where it is felt that such a disclosure is inappropriate.

 Appropriate for :-

 Posts involving caring for or regular contact with children and adults

 Selected employment in judiciary, healthcare and law enforcement